 CREATE FUNCTION [dbo].Decrypt(@Input nvarchar(max)) RETURNS nvarchar(max)

 When everything is ready, use the following query to

 Decrypt the given encrypted

-This can be used to encrypt passwords, credit card details and other sensitive information within SQL without depending on the code.
-Visit MSDN to know further about CLR.
+These scalar functions can be used to encrypt any sensitive information within SQL without depending on the code.
+Visit MSDN to know more about CLR functions.

 Points of Interest

 Make sure you reconfigure your database to enable CLR.